animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </gfe:*-region>
 ```

-Spring Data for GemFire's `@Expiration` annotation support is implemented with
+Spring Data for VMware GemFire's `@Expiration` annotation support is implemented with
 GemFire's [CustomExpiry](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CustomExpiry.html) interface.
 For more information, see [Configure Data Expiration](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-expiration-configuring_data_expiration.html) in the GemFire product documentation.

-The Spring Data for GemFire `AnnotationBasedExpiration` class and `CustomExpiry`
+The Spring Data for VMware GemFire `AnnotationBasedExpiration` class and `CustomExpiry`
-implementation is responsible for processing the Spring Data for GemFire
+implementation is responsible for processing the Spring Data for VMware GemFire
 `@Expiration` annotations and applying the expiration policy
 configuration appropriately for Region entry expiration on request.

-To use Spring Data for GemFire to configure specific GemFire Regions to
+To use Spring Data for VMware GemFire to configure specific GemFire Regions to
 appropriately apply the expiration policy to your application domain
 objects annotated with `@Expiration`-based annotations, you must: